JakubPolanowski/PY-Realty/README.md

 ### Zillow

 Inside `zillow` the `Query` class is used to construct and send query request to Zillow's public API.
-This then returns listings that correspond to the query parameters.
+Once the `Query` is configured as desired, the `get_response` method will return the search results.

-TODO specify how to parse listing details
+The search results can then be scraped via the functions `details.crapes_listing` , `details.scrape_listings`, and `details.lazy_scrape_listings`.

 ## Installation